 nation's mentality following the humiliation of the wiping out the servility which has penetrated the the people - would at least have the advantage of violent collision - which may, after all, be forced on person who uses it.
 And this in Germany, where a because all use of force demoralizes, he says, the economy based on exploitation - unfortunately, perhaps be necessary for the overthrow of an groans that he admits the possibility that force will not a word in Herr Duhring.
-It is only with sighs and the dead, fossilized political forms - of this there is social movement forces its way through and shatters with a new one, that it is the instrument with which the midwife of every old society which is pregnant revolutionary role; that, in the words of Marx, it is than that of a diabolical power] in history, a "...
-That force, however, plays yet another role [other experience of 1848-51, that led to the matter being presented in this way.
-The extent to which Marx held strictly to the solid ground of historical experience can be seen from the fact that, in 1852, he did not yet specifically raise the question of what was to had not yet provided material for dealing with this question, which history placed on the agenda later on, in 1871.
+It is only with sighs and the dead, fossilized political forms - of this there is social movement forces its way through and shatters with a new one, that it is the instrument with which the midwife of every old society which is pregnant revolutionary role; that, in the words of Marx, it is than that of a diabolical power] in history, a "...That force, however, plays yet another role [other experience of 1848-51, that led to the matter being presented in this way.
+The extent to which Marx held strictly to the solid ground of historical experience can be seen from the fact that, in 1852, he did not yet specifically raise the question of what was to take the place of the state machine to be destroyed.
+Experience had not yet provided material for dealing with this question, which history placed on the agenda later on, in 1871.
 In 1852, all that could be established with the accuracy of scientific observation was that the proletarian revolution had approached the task of "concentrating all its forces of destruction" against the state power, of "smashing" the state machine.

 Here the question may arise: is it correct to generalize the experience, observations and conclusions of Marx, to apply them to a field that is wider than the history of France during the three years 1848-51?
-Before proceeding to deal with this question, let us introduction to the third edition of The Eighteenth Brunaire, Engels wrote:
+Before proceeding to deal with this question, let us introduction to the third edition of The Eighteenth Brumaire, Engels wrote:

-"France is the country where, more than anywhere else, the historical class struggles were each time fought out to a finish, and where, consequently, the changing political forms within which they move and in which their results are summarized have been stamped in the sharpest model country, since the Renaissance, of a unified monarchy based on social estates, France demolished feudalism in the Great Revolution and established the rule of the bourgeoisie in a classical purity unequalled by any other European land.
-And the struggle of the upwardstriving proletariat against the ruling bourgeoisie appeared here in an acute form unknown elsewhere."
+"France is the country where, more than anywhere else, the historical class struggles were each time fought out to a finish, and where, consequently, the changing political are summarized have been stamped in the sharpest outlines.
+The centre of feudalism in the Middle Ages, the monarchy based on social estates, France demolished feudalism in the Great Revolution and established the rule of the bourgeoisie in a classical purity unequalled by any other European land.
+And the struggle of the upward-striving proletariat against the ruling bourgeoisie appeared bere in an acute form unknown elsewhere." \

-Thirty Years' War.
-And this person's mode of thought - dull, insipid, and impotent - presumes to impose itself on the most revolutionary party that history has ever known!"
+Thirty Years' War.\ And this person's mode of thought - dull, insipid, and impotent - presumes to impose itself on the most revolutionary party that history has ever known!"
 (P.193, third German edition, Part II, end of Chap.
 IV.)